 The relationship of the Yakama to the earth, animals, and plants was far more than economic.
 It was a spiritual relationship that originated at the beginning of time.
-This axiom is at the heart of and Condit Dam.
-A Report to the US Bureau of Indian Affairs, Portland, p.
-68.
+This axiom is at the heart of

 Yakima Indian Nation, Washington.
 Phd.
 Dissertation.
 Stanford University, p.
 75.